 The data for Descriptors and Qualifiers are updated annually and users of the data are encouraged to obtain the new year's data.
 Any changes made mid-year are included in the weekly update of ASCII MeSH files.

-Supplementary Concept Records (formerly Supplementary Chemical Records) are updated at NLM on a daily basis.
-The current file in ASCII MeSH is updated weekly and is coordinated with 2014 MeSH descriptors so that the data elements that require a descriptor MH value, such as the HM element, have been updated to match a descriptor in 2014 MeSH.
+Supplementary Concept Records (formerly Supplementary Chemical Records) are updated at NLM Monday through Friday.
+Supplementary Concept Records (formerly Supplementary Chemical Records) are updated daily and released Monday through Friday.
+They are coordinated with MeSH descriptors so that the data elements that refer to specific descriptor, such as the <HeadingMappedTo> element, match the same release year.
 New records will be added to ASCII MeSH periodically.